Loaner Self-Service Deployment: Apple Computers

 There are some software packages that will be installed silently in the background at this point.

 After that, we'll need to restart to do one last thing to ensure your data is safe: Encryption.

 12. Let the computer install the remaining software: leave the machine at this point for about a half hour.
 This should be enough time for it to complete the installations.
 After that time has passed, restart the computer by choosing Restart from the Apple Menu at the top-left of your screen.
 If you attempt to restart too soon, you may see something like the dialog boxes below, which will let you know when it's ok to restart:

 13. Enabling FileVault (Encryption): You will likely see several screens during this process--some before the restart and some after:

 The first will happen just when the machine begins to restart: you'll be asked to enter the password for your account.
 Enter your password and select OK, you'll then see another dialog saying it's enabling Filevault.
 The computer will now restart.

 After the restart, you'll be asked (again) to enable Filevault.
 Select Enable Now.
 You will then see another dialog box showing a Recovery Key: you may wish to record this recovery key somewhere--in the event you forget your computer's password, you can use this to reset the password.

 Write it down in a secure place, or even better store it in a password manager.
 OCAD U IT Services will also store this key for you as part of our management of the computer.

-15. All Done!
-Your computer will continue to encrypt in the background as you use it.
+15. Your computer will continue to encrypt in the background as you use it.
 You may now wish to install any Adobe Software you might want to use through the Creative Cloud Desktop App, and sign into Microsoft Office.